Confessions of a whitewater virgin...

 Many people often associate rafting as just a summer sport, others simply only think of high-water spring rapids as the only time to go rafting.
 In fact, you can whitewater raft in the Adirondacks from mid-April straight through the summer and into fall.
 In the spring, when the water is high, the rapids are much more intense and as a result it is not recommended for children under 16.
 But in the warmer months, this family-friendly rafting experience is open to those 8 and up.

 3. Stay close

-With great variety of other cool things you will want to do in the area, such as hiking into the majestic OK Slip Falls or visiting the Adirondack Museum, you will want to stick around and make a weekend (or longer) of it.
+With great variety of other cool things you will want to do in the area, such as hiking to the majestic OK Slip Falls or visiting the Adirondack Experience, The Museum on Blue Mountain Lake, you will want to stick around and make a weekend (or longer) of it.
 Check out some of the lodging and camping options available in the area.